 Boston Harbor, 1854.
 (Painting by Fitzhugh Lane, original in the White House)

-Set aboard a small ship in the midst of a gathering political storm, Southern Transit is a rousing sea story of a man of principle in an increasingly ambivalent world.
+Set aboard a small ship in the midst of a gathering political storm, Find the Wind’s Eye is a rousing sea story of a man of principle in an increasingly ambivalent world.
 He tries to do the right thing, yet struggles with the ugly truth of his own complicity in the national sin of slavery.

 He must choose between his own reverence for freedom as a Bostonian and his duty, an oath sworn before God and man, to enforce the law in service to his country.
 His first real exposure to the scourge of slavery brings chaos to his ordered life, despite his desperate attempts to control it.